Armand-Benjamin Caillau

 Armand-Benjamin Caillau (22 October 1794 – 1850) was a French Catholic priest, a missionary and writer.

 Life

 Caillau was born in Paris.
 Ordained in 1818, he was successively a member of the Missions de France, rector of Sainte-Geneviève (rue d'Enfer) and chaplain of the Infirmerie Marie-Thérèse (92 avenue Denfert-Rochereau).
-He joined, in 1834, the Fathers of Mercy, newly re-organized by Father Rauzan.
+He joined, in 1834, the Fathers of Mercy, newly re-organized by Rauzan.
 His love of missionary life made him decline episcopal honours and a chair at the Sorbonne, but was no obstacle to his literary pursuits.
 He died in Paris in 1850.